jsplmns/IRNHCK_m1-project-brick-breaker/readme.md

 ## MVP (DOM - CANVAS)
 The MVP of the projects can start a game with one brick.
 The canvas is fully setup with borders on both sides and on the top.
-The player pad is fully setup with all different angle variables, from which the ball changes its direction.
+The player pad is fully setup with 3 different angle variables ( -45°, 0°, 45°) from which the ball changes its direction.

 ## Backlog
 - add more bricks
+- add more angles to pad (-70°, -45°, -25°, 0°, 25°, 45°, 70°)
+- make ball actually round
 - add timer
 - add bricks back in after some time
 - add different bricks
+- add mobile controll

 ## Data structure